frootlab/frootlab.github.io/_posts/2019-04-30-a-review-on-deep-learning.md

 training of stacked RBMs and therefore avoids losses, caused by their stacking.
 Thereby the stacked RBMs - the DBM - is trained to generate a latent representation of the training data, by preserving it's dependency structure.
-This stategy endows it with high generalizability.
+This strategy endows it with high generalizability.

 Apart of these improvements, however, DBMs provide an important hint about the very nature of pre-training: DBMs generate the sample distribution of the